Cantera/cantera/doc/sphinx/install.rst

 3. **Install the Visual C++ Redistributable for Visual Studio 2015

-   - If you are using Python 3.5, you can skip this step as you this will have already been installed when you installed Python.
+   - If you are using Python 3.5, you can skip this step as this will have already been installed when you installed Python.

    - Go to the `Microsoft Visual C++ Redistributable Download Page